ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 The system receives authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, age of the Individual.
 _**Please refer Git for more details on the parameters (Provide link)**_
-1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n- admin config)
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 2. The system retrieves the DOB of the individual in the auth DB based on the mapped UIN/VID
 3. The system calculates the age of the individual based on the DOB.
 4. Validates if the Age of the individual is greater than or equal to the Age in the i/p parameter